 - Making charitable donations to unknown or unregistered causes

 - Being presented with bills for unforeseen expenses such as additional medical or care costs

 - Resident reports their checkbook, credit cards or personal documents missing

 - Resident suddenly displays behaviors of hoarding papers and becoming secretive

 Signs of Neglect

-Physical, emotional and sexual abuse against nursing home residents all have their own sets of signs.
-However, when general neglect is occurring there are plenty of other signs and patterns to be aware of:
+Physical, emotional and sexual abuse against nursing home residents have specific warning signs.
+However, with general neglect, there are plenty of other signs and patterns to be aware of.

 - Poor appearance and general uncleanliness

 - Being left alone in one’s soiled diapers and garments